TheHeroBrine422/osuTop100/README.md

 ## Usage:

-Warning: this script wasnt really made to be user friendly tbh.
+Warning: this script wasnt really made to be user friendly.

 1. install libraries & node, `npm i axios express`
 2. Set osu id.
 Get your osu id out of your osu profile link and then put it in the osuid variable (line 4) in api/main.js